Skip to content

 Amanna Gappa: The Lawgiver of the Seas from Sulawesi

-He hailed from the Wajo Kingdom on Sulawesi’s eastern coast and later established himself in […]
+He hailed from the Wajo Kingdom on Sulawesi’s eastern coast […]

 Maritime Fightersdenun29.03.2026